Kirby's Return to Dream Land

-(released as Kirby's Adventure Wii in PAL regions) is a 2011 platform video game developed by HAL Laboratory and published by Nintendo for the Wii.
+(known as Kirby's Adventure Wii in Europe and Australia) is a 2011 action-platform game developed by HAL Laboratory and published by Nintendo for the Wii.
 It is the ninth mainline installment and the twenty-second game in the Kirby series.
+The game's plot follows Kirby, King Dedede, Meta Knight and Bandana Waddle Dee as they help an alien named Magolor repair his damaged spaceship so he can return home.
 While Kirby's Epic Yarn was released in 2010, Kirby's Return to Dream Land is the first traditional Kirby platforming home console game since Kirby 64: The Crystal Shards, which was released in 2000 for the Nintendo 64.
-The title was released in North America on October 24, 2011, in Japan on October 27, 2011, in Europe on November 25, 2011, and in Australia on December 1, 2011.
+The title was released in North America on October 24, 2011, in Japan on October 27, 2011, in Europe on November 25, 2011, in Australia on December 1, 2011, and in South Korea on September 6, 2012.

 Kirby's Return to Dream Land features the staple gameplay of traditional Kirby platform games, in which Kirby possesses the ability to inhale and copy enemies to gain a variety of attacks such as breathing fire or swinging a sword.
-The game supports cooperative multiplayer gameplay, allowing up to four players to control various Kirby characters, including Bandana Waddle Dee, King Dedede, and Meta Knight.
-Kirbys plot focuses on the characters retrieving the scattered pieces of a crashed alien spaceship.
+The game supports cooperative multiplayer gameplay, allowing up to four players to control various Kirby characters, including King Dedede, and Meta Knight and Bandana Waddle Dee.

-The game was announced as a GameCube title to be released in late 2005, but development was later shifted to its successor console, the Wii.
+The game was announced as a GameCube title to be released in late 2005, but development of the title was later shifted to the successor console, the Wii.
 The game was presumed to be canceled until it was re-announced in 2011.
 The game was made available on the Wii U's Nintendo eShop in 2015.